MrrZed0/twitch_viewers_list/README.md

 6) Now Click On The Blue Request Token!
 7) Enter Your Twitch Username And Email
 8) Check Your Email {Spam Folder Too}
+9) Copy The URL From The Box And Paste Into Browser
+10) Scroll Down To Everything Looks Good
-9) You Should Get A Email With Your Token And Client ID
+11) You Should Get A Email With Your Token And Client ID

 ---------------------------------------------------